Snoring & Sleep Apnea

 - CBCT airway analysis including pharyngeal airway size, soft palate length, and turbinate size.

 - Tonsil and soft tissue pharyngeal airway width

 Constriction of the airway

+Dr. McCarty treats sleep apnea but works along side the sleep physician.
 If Dr. McCarty suspects sleep apnea, he will refer you to a sleep specialist for evaluation with may included a full sleep study or at home study.
-Once a sleep study confirms that sleep apnea is present, then the proper treatment procedures can be initiated.
+Once a sleep study confirms that sleep apnea is present, and the sleep physician and patient desire to tray an oral appliance, then the proper treatment procedures can be initiated.
 It is the responsibility of the medical doctor to determine the diagnosis and order treatment.
 Treatment is usually CPAP or Oral Dilating Appliance also known as Oral Appliance Therapy (OAT).
-If you require an oral appliance for sleep apnea, your doctor will need to request or order this appliance, and Dr. McCarty will fabricate it for you.
+If you require an oral appliance for sleep apnea, your doctor will need to request the fabrication of the appliance, and Dr. McCarty will fabricate it for you.

 Worn during sleep, it helps prevent the airway from collapsing by creating extra airway space.
 We are able to conservatively and successfully treat those suffering with snoring or mild to moderate sleep apnea.
 When poor sleep interferes with your daily activities of reading, watching television, driving or operating equipment, discuss it with Dr. McCarty.

 If it is determined that the patient is suffering from obstructive sleep apnea, Dr. McCarty will work closely with the sleep physician to fabricate and oral appliance to fit the needs of the sleep patient.
 There are many appliances to choose from, and Dr. McCarty will use appliances that are FDA approved for sleep apnea.